 In short, the following principles should be followed to reach a secure file upload implementation:

-- Whitelist allowed extensions.
+- List allowed extensions.
 Only allow safe and critical extensions for business functionality

 - Ensure that input validation is applied before validating the extensions.